jackmwolf/pcsstools/README.md

 ## Installation

-grass is not currently available on CRAN.
+`pcsstools` is not currently available on CRAN.

-You can install the in-development version of grass from [GitHub](https://github.com/) with:
+You can install the in-development version of `pcsstools` from [GitHub](https://github.com/) with:

     # install.packages("devtools")